Dimitri Kongbo

-Dimitri Alexandre Nils Kongbo (born 8 October 1987) is a French-born Central African professional basketball player who last played for Union des Clubs Anneciens of the Nationale Masculine 2 (NM2) in France.
+Dimitri Alexandre Nils Kongbo (born October 8, 1987) is a French professional basketball player who last played for Union des Clubs Anneciens of the Nationale Masculine 2 (NM2) in France.

 International career

 Kongbo competed for the Central African Republic national basketball team in the qualifying rounds of the AfroBasket 2015.
 On June 26, 2015, he was named to the team's preliminary squad for the official event by head coach Aubin-Thierry Goporo.